CiscoDevNet/api-design-guide/README.md

 ```

-**3.5.2.2** The {{sendertype}} part of a {{TrackingID}} MUST uniquely identify the immediate sender of the HTTP request within which the {{TrackingID}} is embedded.
+**3.5.2.2** The `sendertype` part of a `TrackingID` MUST uniquely identify the immediate sender of the HTTP request within which the `TrackingID` is embedded.

-**3.5.2.3** The {{uuid}} part of a {{TrackingID}} MUST be a standard 8-4-4-4-12 hex string representation of a unique 128 bit value.
+**3.5.2.3** The `uuid` part of a `TrackingID` MUST be a standard 8-4-4-4-12 hex string representation of a unique 128 bit value.

-**3.5.2.4** The optional {{nvpair}} part of a {{TrackingID}}, if present, MUST take the form of one or more name/value pairs, the semantics of which are left to the discretion of the service.
-Note, due to the use of _ as a delimiter for the components of a {{TrackingID}}, services MUST NOT use _ within the name or value fields of the {{nvpair}}.
+**3.5.2.4** The optional `nvpair` part of a `TrackingID`, if present, MUST take the form of one or more name/value pairs, the semantics of which are left to the discretion of the service.
+Note, due to the use of _ as a delimiter for the components of a `TrackingID`, services MUST NOT use _ within the name or value fields of the `nvpair`.

-**3.5.2.5** A service MUST recognize when a received REST request contains a {{TrackingID}} header, and SHOULD include the {{uuid}}, {{nvpair}}, and {{sequence}} parts of the received {{TrackingID}} value when making downstream REST requests to other services while acting on behalf of the received upstream request.
-Note that when carrying {{TrackingID}} information from an upstream request to a downstream request, a service MUST replace the {{sendertype}} with its own, MAY append additional entries to the {{nvpair}} part, and MAY append additional call sequence information to the {{sequence part}}.
+**3.5.2.5** A service MUST recognize when a received REST request contains a `TrackingID` header, and SHOULD include the `uuid`, `nvpair`, and `sequence` parts of the received `TrackingID` value when making downstream REST requests to other services while acting on behalf of the received upstream request.
+Note that when carrying `TrackingID` information from an upstream request to a downstream request, a service MUST replace the `sendertype` with its own, MAY append additional entries to the `nvpair` part, and MAY append additional call sequence information to the `sequence part`.
 If additional call sequence information is appended, the values SHOULD represent the count of all REST calls made thus far by that service as part of satisfying the received request (beginning with 0).

 **example:**

-_(note: for clarity we don't include any_ {{{_}nvpair{_}}} _data in this example)_
+_(note: for clarity we don't include any_ `{_}nvpair{_`} _data in this example)_

 (FIXME)

-**3.5.2.6** When logging activities related to the production of a response to a REST API call, a service SHOULD include the corresponding {{TrackingID}} as part of the log message.
+**3.5.2.6** When logging activities related to the production of a response to a REST API call, a service SHOULD include the corresponding `TrackingID` as part of the log message.
 This permits for back-end correlation of log information useful for troubleshooting.

 ## 3.6 HTTP Verbs

 ### 3.6.1 POST

-**3.6.1.1** A POST operation on a URL including {{method}} as a query parameter MUST be regarded as an alternative forms (FIXME) request.
+**3.6.1.1** A POST operation on a URL including `method` as a query parameter MUST be regarded as an alternative forms (FIXME) request.

-**3.6.1.2** A POST operation for which the last segment of the URL path is {{invoke}} MUST be regarded as an action resource (FIXME) request.
+**3.6.1.2** A POST operation for which the last segment of the URL path is `invoke` MUST be regarded as an action resource (FIXME) request.

 **3.6.1.3** A POST operation for which neither **3.6.1.1** nor **3.6.1.2** apply, MUST be regarded as a request to create a new resource within the collection endpoint identified by the request URL.
 A success response to such a request MUST be accompanied by a unique service-generated canonical URL, subordinate to the collection endpoint, and referring to the newly created resource.
-This URL MUST be returned to the request originator in the form of both a {{Location}} header in the HTTP response, as well as the JSON formatted narrow representation of the resource.
+This URL MUST be returned to the request originator in the form of both a `Location` header in the HTTP response, as well as the JSON formatted narrow representation of the resource.

 **example request**: